This is a space for all things that inspire us and we hope will inspire you too. Have something you'd like us to cover or try? Just contact us!

 Although this is a cranberry shortbread recipe, the same recipe can be used for a traditional shortbread cookie recipe too – just remove the Craisins!

 Place the cookie sheet in an oven that is preheated to 350 degrees.
 Cook until the surface is slightly browned – it should be about 20 minutes.
-When you remove the cookie sheet from the oven the cookies will no longer have full cuts from when you cut/scored the dough prior to baking, but the lines will still be very noticeable.
-Using a knife, cut the cookies again on your initial score lines and remove each cookie and place them on a cooling rack.
+When you remove the cookie sheet from the oven the cookies will no longer have full cuts from when you scored the dough prior to baking, but the lines will still be very noticeable.
+Using a knife, cut the cookies again on your initial score lines and remove each cookie.
+Place them on a cooling rack.
 Now, this is the hard part…try your best to wait until the cookies are completely cooled before trying them!
 Anxiously, I tried the cookies when they were fresh from the oven and, unlike other cookies, shortbread actually taste best once cooled.
 So, take my word and practice patience…you’ll be much more satisfied 🙂

 Follow along with our daily snaps featuring flowers & events, outfits, recipes, and all things lovely